 Why The Isle of Anglesey

 The Isle of Anglesey is an island situated off the north-west coast of Wales.
 Anglesey is a fairly low-lying island with mountains spaced evenly over the north of the island.
-To the south the island is separated from the Welsh mainland by the Menai Strait, which at its most narrow point is about 250 metres wide.
-To all other directions the island is surrounded by the Irish Sea.
+To the south, the island is separated from the Welsh mainland by the Menai Strait, which at its most narrow point is about 250 meters wide.
+To all other directions, the island is surrounded by the Irish Sea.
 It is the 51st largest island in Europe.
-Historically, Anglesey has been linked with druids.
+Historically, Anglesey has been linked with the Druids.
 The island was brought into the Roman Empire in AD 78, during this reign; the area was famous for the mining of copper.
 There are some spectacular castles to be seen across Anglesey including the unfinished work of art that is Beaumaris Castle.
 Be sure not to miss a trip to Thomas Telford’s impressive suspension bridge on your visit.

 For something a little less adventurous you could try your hand at diving in Porth Castell on the western coast.
 The coastline has many wrecks and reefs and is rich in marine life.
 There are also many cycling routes in the region presenting many wonderful views.

-If you feel like taking it easy why not enjoy a leisurely wildlife walks that take you around the coast or even play a spot of golf at the Baron Hill Golf Club to pass the time and enjoy the pretty scenery.
+If you feel like taking it easy why not enjoy a leisurely wildlife walk that takes you around the coast or even play a spot of golf at the Baron Hill Golf Club to pass the time and enjoy the pretty scenery.

 Arts & Culture